Dogs in Hot Cars: Essential Summer Safety Tips

 32°C+ (90°F+): Avoid all outdoor exercise

-Flat-faced breeds (pugs, bulldogs), puppies, and elderly dogs shouldn't walk when temperatures exceed 25°C (77°F).
+Flat-faced breeds (like pugs and bulldogs), puppies, and elderly dogs shouldn't walk when temperatures exceed 25°C (77°F).

 Hot Pavement: The 7-Second Test